cyrusimap/cyrusimap.github.io/stable/_sources/imap/reference/manpages/configs/imapd.conf.txt

     .. startblob imapidlepoll

-    ``imapidlepoll:`` 60
+    ``imapidlepoll:`` 60s

-        The interval (in seconds) for polling for mailbox changes and ALERTs while running the IDLE command.
+        The interval for polling for mailbox changes and ALERTs while running the IDLE command.
 This option is used when idled is not enabled or cannot be contacted.
-The minimum value is
+The minimum value is 1 second.
+A value of 0 will disable IDLE.

-        1. A value of 0 will disable IDLE.
+        For backward compatibility, if no unit is specified, seconds is assumed.

     .. endblob imapidlepoll